Tozerh/Election_Analysis/README.md

       - Jefferson County: 10.5% (38855 votes)
       - Denver County: 82.8% (306055 votes)
       - Arapahoe County: 6.7% (24801 votes)
-        Tabulating the total votes for each county required an `if`  statement under the controlling `for` statement that ran through each row in the data source after defining `county_name` as the second element in each row of the data source:
+        Tabulating the total votes for each county required an `if`  statement under the controlling `for` statement that ran through each row in the data source after defining `county_name` as the second element in each row of the data source.
+This `if` statement both added the county names to the list `county_list` while also creating three `key:value` pairs in the dicionary `county_votes{}` consisting of the name of each county and the number of times each of these counties appears in the data source:

      ```python
+      county_votes = {}
       county_name = row[1]
       ...
       if county_name not in county_list: